 The efficiency of filter units is essentially dependent on filter load with filtered particles.
-Several options to determine filter load exist.
+There are several options to determine the filter load.
 For example, pressure drop over the filter unit or its mass increase, due to load with filtered material, can be used as measures.
 Both methods are complex, for the latter for instance, the filtration process needs to be interrupted.
-If actual filter load can not be determined, filter units have to be exchanged or regenerated in certain time intervals that correlate with estimated load build-up that would compromise its proper funtion.
+If actual filter load cannot be determined, filter units have to be exchanged or regenerated in certain time intervals that correlate with estimated load build-up that would compromise its proper function.
 A missing monitoring option therefore often leads to filter exchanges that are not yet necessary.
 Monitoring filter load during operation can thus help saving costs.

 Presented here is a filter unit that has one or multiple microwave resonators integrated into the filter material (Fig. 1):